serengia/oop-school-library--ruby/README.md

 # 📖 OOP School Library <a name="about-project"></a>

-**Decode Morse message** School library OOP implementation.
+School library OOP implementation.
 Using Ruby language.

 ## 🛠 Built With <a name="built-with"></a>